d12frosted/elpa-mirror/gnu/denote-readme.txt

   names.
 For example:

   ┌────
-  │ Rename sample.pdf to 20220612T052900--my-sample-title__testing.pdf? (y or n)
+  │ Rename sample.txt to 20220612T052900--my-sample-title__testing.txt? (y or n)
   └────

-  However, if the user option `denote-dired-rename-expert' is non-nil, the command conducts the renaming operation outright—no questions asked!

-  The file type extension (e.g. `.pdf') is read from the underlying file and is preserved through the renaming process.
+  The file type extension (e.g. `.txt') is read from the underlying file and is preserved through the renaming process.
 Files that have no extension are simply left without one.